mustaneerhaider01/go-learning-resources/go_concurrency_demo/notes.md

    when that GO routine is completed by using "<-" operator which shows direction of data flow e.g doneChan <- true

-6. Then in the place where we start that go routine, we can read from that channel and then GO will wait untill that value is emitted from that channe; before program exits e.g <-done
+6. Then in the place where we start that go routine, we can read from that channel and then GO will wait untill that value is emitted from that channel before program exits e.g <-done

 7. We can pass single channel to multiple go routines and inside each go routine manually specify when it ends, then in order to avoid race condition between go routines, we need to wait/read as many values from that channel as many go routines we have.